arvigeus/AZ-204/Topics/Application Insights.md

 Application Insights, an extension of Azure Monitor, is a comprehensive Application Performance Monitoring (APM) tool.
 It provides unique features that help monitor applications throughout their lifecycle, from development and testing to production.

+Note: Application Insights utomatically captures Session Id, so no need to manually capture it.

 | Feature                            | Description                                                                                                                                                    |
 | ---------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Live Metrics                       | Observe activity from your deployed application in real time with no effect on the host environment.                                                           |